Workers' compensation lawyers serving Rock Hill, SC

 If you employer does not report your accident or denies that your injury was caused by an accident on the job, or if you believe you are not receiving proper benefits, you may need to request a hearing.
 You will also want a lawyer to represent you at any hearing held to resolve disputes between you and your employer or their representative.

-Certain types of injuries can be more challenging to have addressed to allow for receipt of proper benefits.
-Our attorneys know the best kinds of evidence to use to support claims for those injuries.
+Certain types of injuries can be more challenging to have addressed to allow for the receipt of proper benefits.
+Our workers’ comp attorneys know the best kinds of evidence to use to support claims for those injuries.

 Another reason to involve a lawyer concerns the possibility that a third party could be liable for your injuries.
 A non-employer third-party claim could provide for compensation in addition to workers’ compensation benefits.

-Some employees may be offered lump sum settlements to resolve their cases when insurance companies do not want to pay benefits over a period of several years.
-You should have an attorney help negotiate for a fair and full settlement to your case.
+Some employees may be offered lump-sum settlements to resolve their cases when insurance companies do not want to pay benefits over a period of several years.
+You should have a Rock Hill worker’s comp lawyer help negotiate for a fair and full settlement to your case.

 Tips for Obtaining Workers’ Compensation Benefits Successfully